Public Market Update

 Private Investments Update

-During Q2, we had a successful exit on one of our golf course investments from five years ago, with participating clients generating in excess of 100% returns over the life of the investment.
+We had a successful exit on one of our golf course investments from five years ago, with participating clients generating in excess of 100% returns over the life of the investment.

-We have also extended a couple of invites to new independent investment committee members to provide greater experience, oversight, and accountability.
+We have also extended a couple of invites to new investment committee members to provide greater experience, oversight, and accountability.

 The LGA Investment Team